Find a Part Now

 End of production

 The Tempra was discontinued in Europe in August 1996, and in Brazil in 1998.
-It was replaced by the Fiat Marea, which is based on the Fiat Bravo and Fiat Brava platform, the replacements for the Tempra's sister car the Fiat Tipo.
+It was replaced by the Marea, which is based on the Bravo and Brava platform, the replacements for the Tempra's sister car the Tipo.
 In Brazil, 204,795 Tempras were produced in eight years, and in Turkey, where the car was manufactured by Tofaş from November 1990 until 1999, 129,590 were made.

 Engines